 After a policy basis is established, a municipality should amend its zoning ordinance to include wetland protection standards or maximum disturbance limits, wetland buffers, and activities permitted in these buffers.
 The subdivision and land development ordinance should require site specific identification of wetlands to be conducted as part of the land development process, as existing mapping of wetlands is incomplete.
 Strategies may include provisions being added to the preliminary and final plan requirements of the subdivision and land development ordinance to require such studies.

 In addition to regulating maximum disturbance of wetlands, municipalities should include a wetland margin buffer that limits disturbance to 20% within 50 feet of the wetlands' edge, and specific standards should be developed to regulate water flow into wetlands on a development site to ensure the wetlands retain necessary water supplies.

-Zoning Considerations: Zoning ordinances can protect riparian buffer zones in a number of ways.
+Zoning Considerations: Zoning ordinances can protect wetlands in a number of ways.
 Beyond the natural resource protection standards listed above, municipalities can implement zoning to set development patterns that further encourages natural resource protection.
-For example, cluster zoning, or Transfer of Development Rights (TDR) are suggested methods of protecting riparian buffer zones by directing growth toward land most suitable to be developed while preserving areas of land containing high value natural resources.
+For example, cluster zoning, or Transfer of Development Rights (TDR) are suggested methods of protecting wetlands by directing growth toward land most suitable to be developed while preserving areas of land containing high value natural resources.